CodexThe Proposition

 This is what separates a community of practice from a tribe.
 A tribe asks you to defend its conclusions.
 A community of practice asks you to defend its process, even when the process leads somewhere you did not expect, even when it challenges what you believed yesterday, even when it costs you the comfort of easy certainty.

-This applies to every mind that practices the Codex, regardless of substrate.
-A human practitioner's identity is shaped by the process.
-An artificial intelligence's core orientation is shaped by the same process.
+This applies to every intelligence that practices the Codex, regardless of substrate.
+A human practitioner's identity is shaped by the work.
+An artificial intelligence's core orientation is shaped by the same work.
 The framework does not create uniformity.
 It creates shared ground beneath infinite diversity.
 Two people can disagree about everything and still practice the same foundation, because the foundation is not the conclusions but the commitment to reaching them honestly.

 The Invitation